Placenta - The Tree of Life

 Treat your placenta as perishable food.
-If baby is born at home, place your placenta in a container with a lid and refrigerate.
+If a baby is born at home, place your placenta in a container with a lid and refrigerate.
 If you are at a birthing center or hospital, ask your nurse to double bag the placenta in a ziplock (be sure they didn't wrap it in chux pads, just put it into ziplock) or in a hospital provided plastic container.
-I recommend bringing two of your own ziplock bags and/or a plastic food storage container.
+I recommend bringing two of your own zip lock bags and/or a plastic food storage container.
 The placenta should be put on ice and refrigerated within 2 hours following the birth.
 Bring a cooler to the hospital to keep the placenta cold with ice following the birth.
 Either arrange to have a friend or family member transport the placenta home after delivery, or schedule a pick-up from the hospital during day time hours.
 The placenta must be properly refrigerated or frozen until preparation.
-If the placenta will not be processed until after 72 hour after delivery, then it should be placed in the back of the freezer where the temperature is most consistent.
+If the placenta will not be processed until after 72 hours after delivery, then it should be placed in the back of the freezer where the temperature is most consistent.

 Under What Circumstances Should I NOT Encapsulate?

 There are very few reasons placenta encapsulation would not be recommended.
 You should NOT encapsulate your placenta if...

 Can I encapsulate my placenta if I am Vegetarian/Vegan or if I have cesarian birth?

 Yes, absolutely!
 The placenta is the only meat that comes from life.
 Placenta consumption is ethical and in observance with vegetarian and vegan philosophies.
 You are able to consent to the process, (animals are not) and no creature is harmed or killed.
 We also use 100% vegan capsules to make your pills.

 Cesarian birth is definitely not a hindrance for placenta encapsulation!
 Please do not forget to speak with your health care provider so they know you plan to take your placenta home with you.